 It is shown in Figure 12.10 that the 2017 and 2018 water quality results for the Hazelmere system have demonstrated a significant improvement when compared to the two preceding years (2015 and 2016).
-The deteriorating water quality status observed in 2015 and 2016 was largely due to the drought conditions.
-The change in weather conditions curtailed the drought conditions.
-The increased water quantity and raising of the dam wall has increased the storage capacity and the assimilative capacity of the dam.
-However, due to elevated erosion and nutrient inputs recorded within the catchment area in 2019 water quality deterioration has occurred.
-The impoundment has consequently experienced a greater level of eutrophication.
+The relatively poor water quality status observed in 2015 and 2016 was largely due to the drought conditions at that time.
+The increased water quantity and raising of the dam wall (although not finalised) has increased the storage capacity and the assimilative capacity of the dam.
+However, the 2020 water quality results reflect a deterioration when compared to the results recorded in 2019.
+Elevated E. coli and SRP results signify an increase in faecal contamination and this will have to be monitored.